JamiLu/RME/README.md

 } from 'rme.js'
 ```

-Some run commands that has been defined for this project.
+Some run commands that has been defined for this dev project.

  - `npm run docs` will open documentation on the browser.
  - `npm run demo` will open rme demo on the browser.